Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Fountain and Rest Area in Rapote

-A few meters onward after the rest area we turned left in town, then left again when the pavement ended, shown below, to enter a forested path once again.
+A few meters onward after the rest area we turned left in town, then a right at the next Y-intersection, then an almost immediate left again when the pavement ended, shown below, to enter a forested path once again.

 Path in Rapote Leads to Forest AgainPath in Rapote Leads to Forest Again